webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 <div style="display:inline-block;max-width:45%">

-The first animation highlights different sides of the element by rotating the light source around it.
+One animation highlights different sides of the element by rotating the light source around it.
 Its [[svg/attributes/repeatCount|'''repeatCount''']] is set to
 '''indefinite''', so after it proceeds from '''0''' to '''360''' degrees, it restarts invisibly at '''0'''.